What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Key Takeaways

-- Toilet blockages can be resolved by using simple tools such as a plunger, baking soda
+- Toilet blockages can be solved using simple tools and techniques such as plungers, baking soda

 - Rubber Gloves